Can’t go anywhere this holiday? Here are some tips on how to staycation and feel like you’ve had a holiday.

 The beauty of a vacation is you get away from all those shoulds.
 You can leave them all behind with the wind of freedom blowing in your hair.

 Ok, not quite.
 The kids still need to be fed, but there’s less to do on holiday.

 If it’s in the budget, get away from the house for a night or two and stay in a local hotel, cabin or campground.
-You get a few days escape from the ‘shoulds’ and the kids can swim in the hotel/campground pool while you read a book and relax.
-Save on accommodation by using an accommodation comparison site*.
+You get a few days to escape from the ‘shoulds’ and the kids can swim in the hotel/campground pool while you read a book and relax.
+Save on accommodation by using an accommodation comparison site.

 If accommodation is out of the budget, you might still be able to escape by house sitting.
 Do you have friends going away for the school holidays?
 You could offer to house sit and look after their pets while they are away.
 My friend is housesitting her friend’s house in a beautiful bushland setting.
 There is no TV.
 It’s a semi getaway 15 minutes down the road but it feels like a real holiday.

 If you can’t get away overnight, plan to be out of the house as much as possible with all those touristy activities you’ve planned.
 And if you can take turns with the kids while the other partner relaxes, you’ll feel all the more refreshed for it.